 Without a doubt, Tam Cốc is the tourist hub of Ninh Binh, Close to most of the main tourist attractions, English skills are high and western type accommodation and restaurants abound.
-For Ninh Binh residents Van Lam village (the main town of Tam Coc) is often referred to as ”the international village” due to the huge influence international tourism has exerted there.
+Ninh Binh residents often refer to Van Lam village (the main town of Tam Coc) as “the international village” as international tourism has exerted a huge influence there.

 But it is the hospitality and generosity of the locals that make it special.

-In some ways, Tam Coc is still considered ”a hidden green gem”, often overlooked in the mad rush to the major Vietnamese drawcards of Hanoi, Ho Chi Minh City, Ha Long Bay, Hue and Hoi An.
-However, unlike most places, Tam Coc is not yet overwhelmed with luxury apartments, mega-hotels, nightclubs and mass commercialism.
-If you want to chill and experience a truly spectacular, eco-friendly and relatively untouched part of rural Vietnam, Tam Coc is calling for you.
+In some ways, people still consider Tam Coc “a hidden green gem,” often overlooked in the mad rush to the major Vietnamese draw cards of Hanoi, Ho Chi Minh City, Ha Long Bay, Hue and Hoi An.
+However, unlike many of those places, developers have not yet overwhelmed Tam Coc with luxury apartments, mega-hotels, nightclubs, and mass commercialism.
+If you want to chill and experience a truly spectacular, Eco-friendly and relatively untouched part of rural Vietnam, Tam Coc is calling for you.
+Think Bali rather than Pattaya.

 International Fame

-According to Chu Văn Thim, the 90 year old manager of nearby Thái Vi temple, it is believed that million years ago Tam Coc was surrounded by sea with the tops of the now iconic karst mountains small islands breaking the surface.
+Chu Văn Thim, the 90-year-old manager of nearby Thái Vi Temple, says that people believe the sea surrounded Tam Coc millions of years ago, with the tops of the now-iconic karst mountains rising like small islands above the surface.
 Over hundreds of millennia, the sea gradually receded but left behind an intricate river system that built up a heavy layer of alluvium.
-When the first human’s arrived some 10,000 years ago the sea had become a lush forest area, so much so that Tam Coc was previously known as ”Vi Vân Sơn” which roughly translated means “a forest as beautiful as floating clouds”.
+When humans first arrived some 10,000 years ago, they found that the sea had transformed into a lush forest.
+Locals once called Tam Coc “Vi Vân Sơn,” which roughly translates to “a forest as beautiful as floating clouds.”

 Those earliest settlers found the forests a rich source of animals and plants to forage.
 As agriculture developed, the rich land with its deep alluvial plains and an abundance of fresh water sources invited habitation while the Karst mountains themselves, pocked marked with hundreds of caves were a natural protection against the willful climate and wild animals and provided a perfect natural housing.

-Gradually, thos early cave dwellers grew in number and involved into a strong and dynamic civilization.
-The entire area became famous as a abundant land much sought after by invaders from southern China and the thriving Khmer civilization to the south west .
+Gradually, those early cave dwellers grew in number and involved into a strong and dynamic civilization.
+The entire area became famous as an abundant land much sought after by invaders from southern China and the thriving Khmer civilization to the south west .
 The earliest legends speak of numerous warlords and clans, of gods and magical events and terrible wars and divine intervention.

-These early legends are all oral histories passed down from generation to generation as there was no written language until the Han/Xin Dynasties made the land a vassal state.
-Much of this early history is in Chinese script as successive Southern Chinese Dynasties invaded and ruled here for 1000 years (approximately 1 to 1000 AD in the Gregorian calendar).
+Storytellers passed down these early legends orally from generation to generation.
+Necessarily so as no written language existed until the Han/Xin Dynasties turned the land into a vassal state.
+Even then, much of the early history is in Chinese script as successive Southern Chinese Dynasties invaded and ruled here for 1000 years (approximately 1 to 1000 AD in the Gregorian calendar).

 That changed when King Dinh Bo Linh united the warlords and pushed back the newly arisen Song Dynasty.
 At that turbulent time, China also had massive internal changes and the rebellious vassal state to the far south was the least of their problems.
 Dinh Bo Linh took advantage of the unrest to proclaim Dai Co Viet as a tribute country of the Song, rather than a vassal state and in doing so, the history of modern Vietnam was born.